 When you take the oath, you are pledging that you will renounce allegiance to any foreign nations where you have previously held titles or citizenship.
 You also declare that you will support and defend the U.S. Constitution.
 You agree to bear arms on behalf of the U.S., perform noncombatant service in the armed forces, or perform work of national importance under civilian direction when required by law.

 To take a modified oath leaving out the part about bearing arms and serving in the armed forces, you will need to prove that your objection is based on your sincerely held religious beliefs, or a deeply held moral or ethical code.
-For more information on this, see I'm a Jehovah's Witness and can't take an oath—can I still become a U.S. citizen?.
+For more information on this, see FAQs About Taking Oath of U.S. Citizenship.

 After you take the oath, you will hear a congratulatory speech welcoming you as full-fledged U.S. citizens.
 You will also receive your naturalization certificate.

 Make sure that all information on it is correct, and sign it and keep it in a safe place.
 For what to do if your certificate is incorrect, go to What Happens If the Information on My Naturalization Certificate Is Incorrect?.